 This course, particularly relevant for Mechanical, Aerospace and Robotics engineers, focuses on the dynamics of mechanical systems.
-The topics studied include: kinematics, force-momentum formulation for systems of particles and rigid bodies, work-energy concepts, virtual displacements and virtual work, Lagrange’s equations for systems of particles and rigid bodies, linearization of equations of motion, linear stability analysis, free and forced vibration of linear multi-degree of freedom models of mechanical systems, and the dynamics of artificial and natural celestial bodies.
+The topics studied include: kinematics, force-momentum formulation for systems of particles and rigid bodies, work-energy concepts, virtual displacements and virtual work, Lagrange’s equations for systems of particles and rigid bodies, linearization of equations of motion, linear stability analysis, free and forced vibration of linear multi-degree of freedom models of mechanical systems.
 Emphasis is dedicated to the connection of these topics to realistic engineering problems thanks to “hands-on” and numerical design projects.

 - Using Newton’s law and Lagrange equations, describe and predict the motion experienced by particles, and systems of particles, for a given set of forces and torques in moving reference frames.